AncientRISE/GL-Amazing/README.md

 ## FEATURED
 <!-- Add your details -->
 ##### Certifications
-Machine Learning by Boston University,
+* Machine Learning by Boston University
-Data Science & Artificial Intelligence by Amazing Scientific University
+* Data Science & Artificial Intelligence by Georgia Technology University
+* Human-Centered Design by RISE BCG Digital Academy & Consulting Corp.

 ##### Achievements
 Star performer of the year at Accenture